Preliminary Note: Are you entered in the Cranky Fitness Fall Giveaway? Do check the post before this one for an important update.

 Anyway, others of us are not so Zen.
-We get frustrated and make ourselves miserable; we rush and so we forget things; we get anxious and frantic and fumbly so we drop things and lose things and break things.
-We try to extract revenge on obstinate inanimate objects or, better yet, find culpable humans to blame when things go wrong.
+We get frustrated and make ourselves miserable; we rush and so we forget things; we get anxious and frantic and fumbly so we drop things.
+We try to extract revenge on obstinate inanimate objects or, even worse, find culpable humans to blame when things go wrong.
 We rage and fume and fret and worry, which doesn't get us through our transitions any faster or more happily.
 Yet to change our approach?
 That would mean effort!

-Perhaps some day I'll join the Stress-Free Healthy Balanced Productive People Crowd, and life will seem like it's all Doing! and not so much the Getting Ready and Cleaning Up!
+Perhaps some day I'll join the Stress-Free Healthy Balanced Productive People Crowd, and life will seem like it's all Doing! and not so much the Getting Ready and Waiting and Cleaning Up!